 On the child side, the relationship can have different cardinalities:

-- 0–1: if the foreign key field in the child table has a unique constraint.
+0–1 (optional one-to-one): if the foreign key field in the child table has a unique constraint

-- N: if no uniqueness constraint is applied to the foreign key field.
+N (one-to-many): if no uniqueness constraint is applied to the foreign key field

-Let’s illustrate these possibilities with examples of bank customers and their accounts.
+Let’s begin by illustrating these possibilities with examples of bank customers and their accounts.

 In the first example, let the rule be that customers are independent entities and accounts have exactly one owner but customers can have any number of accounts.
 This is an example of an 1:N relationship between customers and their accounts.